 - Consider consulting with a personal injury attorney who can help you understand your rights and navigate the legal process.

-- Keep in mind that if poor road conditions caused the accident, it might be the government agency responsible for maintaining the road that is liable.
+- Keep in mind that if poor road conditions cause the accident, it might be the government agency responsible for maintaining the road that is liable.